airswap/airswap-about/helper-libraries/orders-and-quotes.md

 | `signer`    | `Party`  | Details of the signer of the order.    |
 | `sender`    | `Party`  | Details of the sender of the order.    |
 | `affiliate` | `Party`  | Details of the affiliate of the order. |

-Where a Party is a json struct defined in [Types](https://docs.airswap.io/contracts/types).

 **Returns** an order struct.